shivannis/xandr-docs-public/xandr-docs/articles/curate/introduction-to-viewability.md

 opportunity to create high viewability packages and improve overall inventory quality.

-How Does Viewability Measurement Work for Display Ads?
+## How does viewability measurement work for Display Ads?

 Viewability measurement is the technological answer to a longer-lasting business need.
 In order for a creative to be viewable, all the following